Looking for a Milanote alternative? You've come to the right place.

 This flexibility makes Nuclino a great solution for a wide range of use cases.
 You can use Nuclino for ideation and brainstorming, onboarding new employees, planning sprints, designing video games, building your internal wiki, and more.

-Nuclino also comes with an AI-powered assistant called Sidekick that can help game designers with various aspects of the creative process.
+Nuclino comes with an AI-powered assistant called Sidekick that can help game designers with various aspects of the creative process.
 With Sidekick, you can generate ideas, create various copy and descriptions, get suggestions for more concise or engaging language, and much more.

 Sidekick also allows you to instantly generate unique images in a variety of styles – 2D and 3D, abstract and photorealistic, detailed and simple.